AndreasPK/AndreasPK.github.io/apkblog/posts/2019-08-16-GHC-Internals-Binary instances.md

 The reason is how negative numbers are [encoded](https://en.wikipedia.org/wiki/Two%27s_complement).

 The main things to keep in mind here are that:

-* Shifting a negative value to the right will never become zero because of sign extension, so we can't just check for zero.
+* Shifting a negative value to the right will never cause them to become zero because of sign extension, so we can't just check for zero.
 You can convince yourself that this is true with `unsafeShiftR (-1) n` for any n.
 * The highest data bit in our encoded data stream will tell the reader the sign of the read value.
 It will be set for negative numbers and unset otherwise.
 * Further there is no negative zero, this means the highest negative number possible is -1 (unlike with floats).